Audrey Green Rogers - Associate Professor, Dept. Chair

-Procek received her Bachelor of Arts in English Teaching from the University of New Hampshire in 1990, her Master in Education in Secondary Education with a concentration in Reading and Writing Instruction from the University of New Hampshire in 1992, and her Doctorate of Education from Northeastern University in February of 2012.
-Procek serves on the SNHU Learning Commons Task Force, and is co-advisor of the SNHU Chapter of NHASCD.
+Dr. Procek received her Bachelor of Arts in English Teaching from the University of New Hampshire in 1990, her Master in Education in Secondary Education with a concentration in Reading and Writing Instruction from the University of New Hampshire in 1992, her Certificate of Advanced Graduate Studies in Educational Administration from the University of New Hampshire in 2008 and her Doctorate of Education from Northeastern University in 2012.
+Dr. Procek is co-advisor of the SNHU Chapter of NHASCD.

 Cathy Stavenger - Dept. Chair, Associate Professor

 An associate professor in the School of Education since 2004, Cathy Stavenger came to SNHU with over 25 years of teaching experience at the elementary school level.
-She received SNHU's Excellence in Teaching Award in 2008, and serves as chair of Teacher Certification and Child Development.
+She received SNHU's Excellence in Teaching Award in 2008, and serves as chair of Teacher Certification.
 In 2002, Stavenger was named Distinguished Educator for Mathematics by the NH Department of Education and received the Presidential Award for Excellence in Mathematics Teaching (National Awardee).
-Stavenger is a member of the NH Excellence in Education Board of Directors and the chair of NH Excellence in Education Elementary School Selection Committee.
+Stavenger is a member of the NH Excellence in Education Board of Directors and past chair of NH Excellence in Education Elementary School Selection Committee.

 Stavenger received her Bachelor of Arts in Social Work and her Master in Education from the University of New Hampshire.
-Stavenger also serves as an educational consultant to the Manchester School District, Raymond School District and the Auburn School District.
+Stavenger also serves as an educational consultant to many local school districts.

 Denise Benner - Assistant Professor

-Dr. Denise Littlefield joined SNHU's School of Education in 2010.
-Prior to SNHU, Littlefield served the New Hampshire Department of Education with responsibility for the NH Administrative Rules for Certification of Education Personnel and the approval of Teacher Preparation Programs.
-Littlefield’s career in public school administration and teaching has spanned almost 40 years.
+Dr. Denise Benner joined SNHU's School of Education in 2010.
+Prior to SNHU, Benner served the New Hampshire Department of Education with responsibility for the NH Administrative Rules for Certification of Education Personnel and the approval of Teacher Preparation Programs.
+Benner’s career in public school administration and teaching has spanned almost 40 years.